philterd/philter/docs/docs/api_and_sdks/api/documents_api.md

 ## Notifications

 If a webhook URL and secret are configured for your user, Philter sends a signed POST when each async redaction reaches `COMPLETE` or `FAILED`.
 See the [Webhooks](webhooks.md) page for the headers, payload shape, and replay-protected signing scheme.

+## Configuration captured at submission

+Async submission freezes the resolved policy, custom-list contents, managed FPE key/tweak, environment key/tweak references, always/never-redact lists, and context settings.
+The encrypted snapshot is retained independently of the job. `X-Effective-Configuration-SHA256` in the 202 response, `effectiveConfigurationHash` in status, and `effectiveHash` in ledger entries identify it.
+The ledger hash binds this fingerprint.
+Raw policy identity remains separately available.
+Context mappings, vector contents, and execution software remain live; this is a configuration guarantee, not a promise of byte-identical replay.
+Cached global lists are captured as observed at submission.

+Admission limits active jobs and input bytes globally and per account; see [queue settings](../../settings.md#async-queue-admission).
+Owner limits return 429, and global limits or admission contention return 503, with `Retry-After: 5`.

+A failed status response includes `error`, for example `{"documentId":"example","status":"FAILED","error":"Unable to parse PDF."}`.
+Status also returns the captured `effectiveConfigurationHash` when present.
+Deletion returns 409 with `Retry-After: 5` while notification reconciliation is pending, in addition to the 200 and 404 outcomes above.